bol-edu/soclab-nthusp23/lab/00.tool/README.md

 * [Manual of Vitis_on_Ubuntu_VM](https://github.com/bol-edu/soclab-nthusp23/files/11901800/Vitis_on_Ubuntu_VM.pdf)

 ## Notice
-Don't click Yes, Upgrade Now or execute `sudo apt upgrade` in your Ubuntu VM.
+Do not click Yes, Upgrade Now or execute `sudo apt upgrade` in your Ubuntu VM.
 The Vitis maybe not working.

 ![000](https://github.com/bol-edu/soclab-nthusp23/assets/98332019/bc94389f-08df-41df-81ce-a0749facc468)